Hands-on Lab Course | Inkjet Engineering and Inkjet Chemistry

 Terminology in rheology, viscosity and rheology, shear thinning-shear thickening, newtonian and non-newtonian properties, gas demonstration.
 Lab work on ink characterization.

 Terminology, basics on ink formulation, drying, curing, pinning, dispersions, suspensions, stability, compatibility.
 Introduction to drop watching.
 Lab work on drop watching.

 Ink-substrate interaction, characteristics of different substrates, effects of modifying surface energy on print quality, pre-treatment methods, dyne pens.
 Lab work on substrate pre-treatment.

 File formats, RIP, color management, color space, the impact of restricted color space, CMYK and light colors, typical image artefacts, workflow.
 Lab work on color management.

-Visit of iPrint Center (optional)
+Visit of iPrint (optional)

-Print head drivers, driving heads (wave form), data path, required bandwidth, component speed, efficiency of power supply.
+Electronics and software, print head drivers, driving heads (wave form), data path, required bandwidth, component speed, efficiency of power supply.
 Lab work on printing strategies.

 Feedback, certificates, course conclusion.